Alejandro287/zemoga.app/README.md

 ### GET  -  http://localhost:8081/api/users/1

-This endpoint resturns a specific user data.
+This endpoint returns a specific user data.

 * Parameters: N/A